 - Pipe Size: 1” NPT inlet and outlet

-By answering the parameters, the program quickly selects two regulators for this application.
+The program quickly selects two regulators for this application by answering this.
 If you do not receive a prompt email for your applications, check your spam mail.

 If you are not at sea level, call your local gas regulators distributor, and they will assist you in sizing a regulator for your applications.
-Or, we are happy to assist you.
+Or, we are happy to help you.

 Image by Simon Steinberger from Pixabay.